 \subsection{Main Result and Consequences}

-The (theoretical) main result of this work is the following theorem, which states that for any fixed DoE $d$ and a sufficiently large number $N$ of $\mathbb{P}_d(\R^q)$-unisolvent data points the LS weights \eqref{eq:LS-sol} are all nonnegative.
+The (theoretical) main result of this work is the following theorem.
+It states that for any fixed DoE $d$ the corresponding LS weights are all nonnegative if a sufficiently large number of $\mathbb{P}_d(\R^q)$-unisolvent data points is used.

 \begin{theorem} Let $N_0 \in \N_0$ such that $X_{N_0} = \{ \mathbf{x}_n \}_{n=1}^{N_0} \subset \Omega$ is $\mathbb{P}_d(\R^q)$-unisolvent and $\omega(\mathbf{x}_n) > 0$ for ${n=1,\dots,N_0}$.
 Moreover, for $N>N_0$, let $X_N = X_{N_0} \cup \{\mathbf{x}_n\}_{n=N_0 +1}^N$ and $r_n = \omega(\mathbf{x}_n) |\Omega|/N$.
 Assume that